hashicorp/packer/website/source/docs/builders/docker.html.md

 ---
+layout: docs
+sidebar_current: docs-builders-docker
+page_title: Docker - Builders
-description: |
+description: |-
-    The `docker` Packer builder builds Docker images using Docker.
+  The docker Packer builder builds Docker images using Docker.
 The builder starts a Docker container, runs provisioners within this container, then exports the container for reuse or commits the image.
-layout: docs
-page_title: Docker Builder
-...
+---

 # Docker Builder